maudnals/questions/other.md

 ### What's the convention for a JSX file xtension?
 `.js`

 ### Props vs State?

+Both propos and state are JS objects.

 Props = (JSX attributes) = passed from outside, stays the same at runtime.
-Looks like a configuration (as a JS object, e.g. `{className: "app"}`).
-E.g.: a card name.
+E.g.: a card name should be a prop.

 State: managed inside, useful when need changes at runtime.
-E.g.: a card state such as "active" or "inactive".
+E.g.: a card state such as "active" or "inactive" should be a state.

 ## What's a react component?
 A function that returns some JSX.